dotnet-architecture/eShopOnContainers/README.md

 ## Updated for .NET Core 3.1 (LTS)

 eShopOnContainers is updated to .NET Core 3.1  "wave" of technologies.
-Not just compilation but also new recommended code in EF Core, ASP.NET Core, and other new related versions and a several significant changes.
+Not just compilation but also new recommended code in EF Core, ASP.NET Core, and other new related versions with several significant changes.

 **See more details in the [Release notes](https://github.com/dotnet-architecture/eShopOnContainers/wiki/Release-notes) wiki page**.